 Here's my favorite recipe:

-Combine 2/3 cup of nettle leaf, 1/3 cup of oatstraw and a big pinch of licorice root for its sweetness and health benefits.
-Add to your container of choice and follow all directions as explained above.
+Combine 2/3 cup of dried nettle leaf, 1/3 cup of oatstraw, and a big pinch of each of peppermint leaf and licorice root to your container of choice.
+Follow the directions as explained above.
+Fill your container with pure boiled water and cap tightly.
+Let the herbs brew for several hours before drinking.

-Licorice nourishes the adrenal glands which are taxed under stress.
+Licorice root adds natural sweetness and health benefits.
+It nourishes the adrenal glands which are taxed under stress.
 Note that licorice can raise blood pressure in sensitive individuals.

 Herbal Infusion Tips